The Information Complexity of Learning Tasks, their Structure and their Distance: Information in the Model Parameters

 The second term, $\KL{Q(w|\D)}{P(w)}$, measures the information in the parameters of the model.
 We refer to $\E_{w \sim Q(w|\D)}[L_\D(p_w(y|x))]$ as the (expected) reconstruction error of the label under the hypothesis $Q(w|\D)$. \end{definition}

-We call $Q(w|\D)$ a ``posterior'' as it is a distribution decided after seeing the dataset $\D$.
-There is no implied Bayesian interpretation, as $Q(w|\D)$ can be \emph{any} distribution.
-Similarly, $P(w)$ is a ``prior'' because it is picked before the dataset is seen.
+We emphasize again that there is no implied Bayesian interpretation, as $Q(w|\D)$ can be \emph{any} distribution.
 Depending on the choice, this expression can be computed in closed form or estimated (\Cref{sec:complexity-measures}).
 For instance, when $Q(w|\D) = \delta_{w^*}$, the expression reduces to the length of a two-part code for $\D$ using the model class $p_w(y|x)$.
 However, \Cref{def:complexity-dnn} is more general and can be extended to the continuous case, or in cases where there is a {\em bona fide} distribution, as in variational inference and Bayesian Neural Networks.

-Another fundamental difference is that, while \cref{eq:complexity} measures the complexity in terms of the best obtainable by the model class (in that case, the class of computable probability distributions), the complexity $C_\beta(\D; P, Q)$ takes into account both the particular model class and the \emph{training algorithm}, \ie, the map $A: \D \mapsto Q(w|\D)$, as we shall see in \Cref{sec:task-accessibility}.
+Another fundamental difference of our framework compared to prior work in the area is that, while \cref{eq:complexity} measures the complexity in terms of the best obtainable by the model class (in that case, the class of computable probability distributions), the complexity $C_\beta(\D; P, Q)$ takes into account both the particular model class and the \emph{training algorithm}, \ie, the map $A: \D \mapsto Q(w|\D)$, as we shall see in \Cref{sec:task-accessibility}.